-As a thought experiment, imagine that we observe a covariate $\bX_j$ which appears to significantly influence $\by$: however, due to high correlations within $\bX$, we must create a knockoff $\tbX_j$ which is highly correlated with $\bX_j$.
-For example, the ``P90.M" variant in the HIV dataset is extremely predictive of resistance to Indinavir (IDV), as its OLS t-statistic is $\approx 8.95$, but the P90.M variant is $> 99\%$ correlated with its knockoff.
-In this situation, the lasso may select $\tbX_j$ instead of $\bX_j$, and since the lasso induces sparsity, it is unlikely to select \textit{both} $\bX_j$ and $\tbX_j$ because they are highly correlated.
-As a result, $W_j^\LCD$ and $W_j^\LSM$ will both have large absolute values, since $\bX_j$ appears significant, but $W_j^\LCD$ and $W_j^\LSM$ will have a reasonably high probability of being negative, since $\bX_j \approx \tbX_j$.
-Indeed, the LCD and LSM statistics for the P90.M variant have, respectively, the largest and third largest absolute values among all genetic variants, but both statistics are negative because the lasso selected the knockoff instead of the feature.
-This is a serious problem, since as shown in Figure \ref{fig::wstatplot}, knockoffs can only make discoveries when the feature statistics $W_j$ with the largest absolute values are consistently positive.
-Indeed, even a few highly negative $W$-statistics can prevent knockoffs from making \textit{any} discoveries.
+As intuition, imagine that a feature $\bX_j$ appears to influence $\bigY$: however, due to high correlations within $\bX$, we must create a knockoff $\tbX_j$ which is highly correlated with $\bX_j$.
+For example, the ``P90.M" variant in the HIV dataset is extremely predictive of resistance to Indinavir (IDV), as its OLS t-statistic is $\approx 8.95$.
+However, in the original analysis, P90.M is $> 99\%$ correlated with its knockoff, so the lasso may select $\tbX_j$ instead of $\bX_j$.
+Furthermore, since the lasso induces sparsity, it is unlikely to select \textit{both} $\bX_j$ and $\tbX_j$ as they are highly correlated.
+Thus, $W_j^\LCD$ and $W_j^\LSM$ will have large absolute values, since $\bX_j$ appears significant, and a reasonably high probability of being negative, since $\bX_j \approx \tbX_j$.
+Indeed, the LCD and LSM statistics for P90.M have, respectively, the largest and second-largest absolute values among all genetic variants, but both statistics are negative because the lasso selected the knockoff instead of the feature.

-That said, this problem is largely avoidable.
-If $\cor(X_j,\tX_j)$ is very large and $W_j$ may be highly negative, we can ``deprioritize" $W_j$ by lowering its absolute value, allowing us to potentially discover $W_j$ while reducing the risk that it prevents the procedure from making many discoveries.
+Figure \ref{fig::wstatplot} shows that this misprioritization prevents the LCD and LSM statistics from making any discoveries when $q = 0.05$.
+Yet this problem is avoidable.
+If $\cor(X_j,\tX_j)$ is large and $W_j$ may be negative, we can ``deprioritize" $W_j$ by lowering its absolute value.
 As shown by Figure \ref{fig::wstatplot}, this is exactly what MLR statistics do for the P90.M variant.
-Overall, while it is important to rank the $W_j$ by some notion of the signal strength, the signal strength for knockoffs is not fully captured by the estimated coefficients and also depends on the (known) dependence structure among $[\bX, \tbX]$.
-In the next two sections, we argue that the masked likelihood ratio is the ``correct" measure of signal strength.
+Although this does not allow us to discover P90.M, it does allow us to discover $22$ other features.